Mining for Strong Gravitational Lenses with Self-supervised Learning: Dataset

 \subsection{Compilation of previously found lenses}

-We compiled a list of strong lens candidates from previous lens finding campaigns, using all candidates from the following sources: \begin{itemize} \item The Master Lens Database\footnote{\url{http://admin.masterlens.org/index.php}} as of late July 2021 \item \citet{HuangI, HuangII} with tables available on their project website\footnote{\url{https://sites.google.com/usfca.edu/neuralens}} \item A number of previous works with tables published through the VizieR database\footnote{\url{https://vizier.u-strasbg.fr/viz-bin/VizieR}} \citep{CanamerasI, JacobsI, JacobsII, JacobsIII, Diehl, Carrasco, Pourrahmani} \item The Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI) Candidate List\footnote{\url{http://www-utap.phys.s.u-tokyo.ac.jp/~oguri/sugohi/}} \citep{SUGOHI_I,SUGOHI_II,SUGOHI_III,SUGOHI_IV,SUGOHI_V,SUGOHI_VI}. \end{itemize} Some of the above works overlap with the Master Lens Database, but we included their data tables separately to ensure all sources were included.
-We disregard the``quality'' labels indicating the respective team's level of confidence that each candidate is actually a lens, as the classification criteria for these labels are inconsistent throughout the literature.
-During writing this article, after the conclusion of our lens search, \citet{rojas2021strong} performed an additional supervised CNN search on the DES region, finding 186 new lens candidates, but these were not used.
+We compiled a list of strong lens candidates from previous lens-finding campaigns, using all candidates from the following sources: \begin{itemize} \item The Master Lens Database\footnote{\url{http://admin.masterlens.org/index.php}} as of late July 2021. \item \citet{HuangI, HuangII} with tables available on their project website\footnote{\url{https://sites.google.com/usfca.edu/neuralens}} \item A number of previous works with tables published through the VizieR database\footnote{\url{https://vizier.u-strasbg.fr/viz-bin/VizieR}} \citep{CanamerasI, JacobsI, JacobsII, JacobsIII, Diehl, Carrasco, Pourrahmani} \item The Survey of Gravitationally-lensed Objects in HSC Imaging (SuGOHI) Candidate List\footnote{\url{http://www-utap.phys.s.u-tokyo.ac.jp/~oguri/sugohi/}} \citep{SUGOHI_I,SUGOHI_II,SUGOHI_III,SUGOHI_IV,SUGOHI_V,SUGOHI_VI}. \end{itemize} Some of the above works overlap with the Master Lens Database, but we included their data tables separately to ensure all sources were included.
+We disregard the ``quality'' labels indicating the respective team's level of confidence that each candidate is actually a lens, as the classification criteria for these labels are inconsistent throughout the literature.
+During publication of this paper, after the conclusion of our lens search, \citet{rojas2021strong} performed an additional supervised CNN search on the DES region, finding 186 new lens candidates, and \citet{LIII} presented 97 new high-quality strong lensing candidates.
+We also became aware of another separate repository of known lenses\footnote{\url{https://www.astro.rug.nl/lensesinkids/}}, that were already included in our analysis through the Master Lens Database.